-- 126. Consistent with the requirements set forth in the Training section of this Agreement, all officers will receive in-service training, every three years, regarding responding to individuals in crisis that is adequate in quality, quantity, and scope for officers to demonstrate competence in the subject matter.
-This in-service training will include, but not be limited to, the following topics: - a. a history of the mental health system; - b. how to recognize and respond to individuals in crisis, including, but not limited to, identifying types of mental health conditions, signs and symptoms of mental health conditions, common treatments and medications, and common characteristics, behaviors, or conduct associated with individuals in crisis; - c. the potential interactions officers may have on a regular basis with individuals in crisis, their families, and service providers, including steps to ensure effective communication and avoid escalating an interaction with an individual in crisis; - d. techniques to safely de-escalate a potential crisis situation; - e. the circumstances in which a Certified CIT Officer should be dispatched or consulted; and - f. local resources that are available to provide treatment, services, or support for individuals in crisis, including available pre- and post-arrest diversion programs, and when and how to draw upon those resources.
+- 117. Consistent with the requirements set forth in the Training section of this Agreement, all officers will receive in-service training, every three years, regarding responding to individuals in crisis that is adequate in quality, quantity, and scope for officers to demonstrate competence in the subject matter.
+This in-service training will include, but not be limited to, the following topics: - a. a history of the mental health system; - b. how to recognize and respond to individuals in crisis, including, but not limited to, identifying types of mental health conditions, signs and symptoms of mental health conditions, common treatments and medications, and common characteristics, behaviors, or conduct associated with individuals in crisis; - c. the potential interactions officers may have on a regular basis with individuals in crisis, their families, and service providers, including steps to ensure effective communication and avoid escalating a crisis situation; - d. techniques to safely de-escalate a potential crisis situation; - e. the circumstances in which a Certified CIT Officer should be dispatched or consulted; and - f. local resources that are available to provide treatment, services, or support for individuals in crisis, and when and how to draw upon those resources.

-127. All new recruits will receive training that is adequate in quantity, quality, and scope regarding responding to individuals in crisis.
+118. All new recruits will receive training that is adequate in quantity, quality, and scope regarding responding to individuals in crisis.
 It will include, but not be limited to, training on the subjects identified above.